Capital District Transportation Authority: BusPlus

 On November 5, 2023, Route 910, the "Purple Line" began service operating along Western Ave/US 20 between Downtown Albany and Crossgates Mall, via UAlbany.
+A fleet of all New Flyer XD60 buses are used.
+Notably, the Purple Line features a mile long busway through the UAlbany Uptown Campus.
 On November 30, 2025, 2 previously cut stations were re-added at Western & Colonial and Harriman East.